← ALL TRANSMISSIONS

 The work was real.
 The proof was ephemeral.

 Code is different.
-It stays.
+It persists.
 It is searchable.
 It has a commit history.
-Someone can look at your work and see what you actually built versus what you say you built.
+Someone can look at the work and see what was actually built versus what was claimed.
 The code is not always clean.
-The commit messages are not always eloquent.
-Some of these projects were built at 3 AM after too much coffee and not enough sleep.
+The commit messages are not always eloquent (but the bots are helping with that).
+Some of these projects were built at 3 AM riding a wave of dopamine and sleep deprivation.
 But the repo is there.
 The demo is live.
-Either it resonates or it does not.
+Either it resonates or it doesn’t.
 No pitch deck required.
+No updated resume bullets either.

 What Comes Next